-Rate from commencement Rate from Rate from

-of the agreement 13 March 2025 12 March 2026

-\$30.51 per fortnight \$31.67 per fortnight \$32.75 per fortnight
+Rate from commencement of the agreement Rate from 13 March 2025 Rate from 12 March 2026 \$30.51 per fortnight \$31.67 per fortnight \$32.75 per fortnight

-- 22.5 As a salary-related allowance, the rates in clause 22.4 will continue to be increased in line with headline salary increases.
+- As a salary-related allowance, the rates in clause 22.4 will continue to be increased in line with headline salary increases.
 These increases are incorporated in the rates in the table above. - 22.6 The full allowance, being the rate in clause 22.4 (as varied from time to time), is payable regardless of flexible work, part-time and casual arrangements, provided the employee engages in work during any given pay cycle, irrespective of the frequency and duration of the work undertaken.